Start With a Primary Care Home

 Register online ›Call 811

-Call 811 (free, 24/7) to join the Need a Family Practice Registry and get health advice from a nurse.
-Interpretation is available in many languages.
+Call 811 (free, 24/7) to join the Need a Family Practice Registry and get health advice from a nurse — interpretation is available in many languages.
+Still waiting for a provider?
+Pharmacists can manage many common conditions and VirtualCareNS offers virtual appointments for registered patients, and pharmacies are on the map above.

 The provincial health app and website — find clinics and wait times, pharmacy services, virtual care, and what to do while you wait for a provider.